 Your NYU Langone doctor tests your urine to confirm that you are pregnant.
 In addition, he or she performs a physical and pelvic exam to determine your overall health.
 This includes checking your blood pressure and measuring your weight.

 At this visit, your doctor also estimates your due date based on the date of the first day of your last period, if you have regular menstrual cycles.
 Other methods used to calculate the baby’s due date involve estimating the date of conception or the date of embryo transfer, or measuring the size of the baby during an ultrasound test.

 Your doctor asks about your family history and determines your risk factors for complications.
 These may include prior miscarriage, pregnancy complications such as gestational diabetes and preterm labor, and a family history of congenital heart disease or genetic conditions.

 Your doctor discusses any medications you are taking and determines if they are safe to continue taking during pregnancy.

 Your doctor may test your urine for levels of human chorionic gonadotropin to confirm pregnancy.
 Urine is also tested to determine sugar and protein levels.
 This helps your doctor to determine if you have diabetes, preeclampsia, or a urinary tract infection.

-Your NYU Langone doctor tests your blood for sexually transmitted diseases, such as syphilis and human immunodeficiency virus, or HIV.
+Your NYU Langone doctor tests your blood for sexually transmitted diseases, such as syphilis and HIV.
 He or she also checks your immunity to rubella, which is also called German measles.

 Depending on your health and family history, your doctor may check for low levels of thyroid-stimulating hormone, or TSH, which indicate hypothyroidism.
 Tests can also reveal if you have an inheritable condition, such as sickle cell anemia.